N4 Collooney to Castlebaldwin Road Development

-The scheme was designed in-house by Sligo County Council's Major Road Schemes Design Team so the lead witnesses at the Oral Hearing (see below) were Sligo County Council Road Design Engineers.
+The scheme was designed in-house by Sligo County Council's National Road Project Office Team so the lead witnesses at the An Bord Pleanála Oral Hearing (see below) were Sligo County Council Road Design Engineers.

-The detailed and complex Compulsory Purchase Order (CPO) was also prepared by members of the in-house Road Design team.
+The detailed and complex Compulsory Purchase Order (CPO) was also prepared by members of the in-house National Road Project Office team.

 Statutory Procedure and Consent Approvals:

-In early December 2013, correspondence was received from the NRA conveying approval to publish the Compulsory Purchase Order (CPO), Environmental Impact Statement (EIS) and Natura Impact Statement (NIS) documentation and to submit the N4 Collooney to Castlebaldwin Proposed Road Development to An Bord Pleanála for planning approval.
+In early December 2013, correspondence was received from the NRA (now TII) conveying approval to publish the Compulsory Purchase Order (CPO), Environmental Impact Statement (EIS) and Natura Impact Statement (NIS) and to submit the N4 Collooney to Castlebaldwin Proposed Road Development to An Bord Pleanála for planning approval.
 The publication of Statutory Notices in Local and National press on the 19th and 21st December 2013 commenced this process.
 The CPO, EIS and NIS were placed on Public display and submissions or observations were requested to be made by interested parties to An Bord Pleanála.
-At the closing date for submissions, there were almost 100 submissions/observations in relation to aspects of the Proposed Road Development.

 The Board subsequently held an Oral Hearing from the 28th to the 30th of April in the Castledargan Hotel, Ballygawley.
 This provided a forum for the cross examination of the aforementioned witnesses by those who had made bona-fide submissions and the Inspector delegated by the Board to conduct the hearing.